China's foreign minister makes surprise stop in Afghanistan | Law-Order

 China's foreign minister makes surprise stop in Afghanistan

-The official Bakhtar News Agency announced that Wang Yi will meet with Taliban leaders to discuss various issues, including the extension of political relations, economic, and transit cooperation.
-The Taliban, who seized power last August during the last, chaotic weeks of the withdrawal of US and NATO forces from Afghanistan after 20 years of war, have been seeking international recognition in order to open up the countrys economy, which has been in free fall since their takeover.
+According to the official Bakhtar News Agency, Wang Yi was to meet with Taliban leaders to discuss various issues, including the extension of political relations, economic, and transit cooperation.
+The Taliban, who seized power last August during the chaotic final weeks of the withdrawal of US and NATO forces after 20 years of war, have been seeking international recognition in order to open up Afghanistans economy, which has been in free fall since their takeover.

+“The meeting focused on strengthening political, economic, transit and regional relations,” Balkhi tweeted.
+Both Beijing and Moscow have become significant regional players, outdistancing the United States.
+Russia and China, which have both criticized the hasty US departure from Afghanistan, worry about that their enemies could find a safe haven under the Taliban rule.
+Though neither has not shown any inclination to officially recognize the Taliban government, both Moscow and Beijing have avoided criticizing the new rulers despite their repressive rules directed particularly at women, who are denied the right to work and full access to education.

 On Wednesday, the Taliban unexpectedly reversed plans to reopen schools in Afghanistan to girls above the sixth grade, reneging on their promise in a move apparently meant to appease their hard-line base at the expense of further alienating the international community.
-China has also kept its embassy in Kabul open and has offered limited emergency assistance.
 The US-led coalition unseated the Taliban in 2001 after they refused to hand over al-Qaida leader Osama bin Laden after the 9/11 terrorist attacks in America.
 The Taliban returned to power in mid-August and installed an all-male, Taliban-only administration.
 The international community has been urging them to open up the government to ethnic minorities and women.

 Wang is one of the highest-level visitors to Afghanistan since the Taliban takeover.
 China has economic and mining interests in Afghanistan and Afghans familiar with past talks between the Taliban and Chinese officials say Beijing wants Taliban commitments to prevent China's Uighur opponents from setting up operations in Afghanistan.

-Last July, before the Taliban seized power, Wang hosted a senior Taliban delegation with their top leader, Abdul Ghani Baradar, in the Chinese city of Tianjin.
+China's Foreign Ministry spokesperson Wang Wenbin would not comment on Wang's visit to Kabul, only saying that China was “stepping up preparations for the third meeting of foreign ministers of Afghanistan's neighbors.
+China stands ready to “continue to contribute our strengths and advantages as a neighbor to the long-term stability of Afghanistan,” Wang told reporters at a daily briefing.
+Last July, Wang hosted a senior Taliban delegation with their top leader, Abdul Ghani Baradar, in the Chinese city of Tianjin.
 At that meeting, Wang sought assurances the Taliban would not allow anti-China groups to operate under their rule and referred to the Taliban as “a pivotal military and political force in Afghanistan.”
 There have been reports that militants from among the Turkic Muslim Uyghur minority native to China's northwestern region of Xinjiang have found shelter in Afghanistan.
 China has carried out a campaign of repression against Uyghurs and other Muslim minorities, including locking a million or more away in political re-education camps.
 The overseas East Turkistan Islamic Movement has for years fought a low-level insurgency against Chinese rule.
 It has been aligned with the Islamic State group's affiliate in Afghanistan — known as the Islamic State in Khorasan Province — an enemy of the Taliban.

 Despite consistent and documented reports of Beijing's crackdown the Uighurs, Wang was welcomed as a special guest in Pakistan earlier this week, at a summit of foreign ministers from the member states of the Organization of Islamic Cooperation.